 How it works

-Our global CDN serves as a gateway for all incoming application layer traffic, which is then balanced among multiple data centers to ensure optimal performance.
+Our global content delivery network (CDN) serves as a gateway for all incoming application layer traffic, which is then balanced among multiple data centers to ensure optimal performance.
 Rerouting occurs on the CDN level and is free of TTL (Time to Live)-induced delays.

 Real-time monitoring and control options provide a high degree of flexibility, including the option to set up geolocation-based rules to assist with compliance and other business goals.